bbanddd/ADDL/docs/ADDL_white_paper.md

 [<p align='right'>*Back to Content*</p>](#toc_content)

 ## <a id="toc2.1">2.1 Brain Extraction</a>
-The brain extraction get the brain tissue data from ADNI MRI full brain data, it is a necessary process for the following GM segmentation.
+The brain extraction get the brain tissue from ADNI MRI full brain data, it is a necessary process for the following GM segmentation for the better segmentation result.

 We use [`abpBrainExtraction`](https://www.rdocumentation.org/packages/ANTsR/versions/1.0/topics/abpBrainExtraction) of ANTsR as the brain extraction tool, and the [`abpN4`](https://www.rdocumentation.org/packages/ANTsR/versions/1.0/topics/abpN4) is not involved for outlier intensities truncate and bais corrects, because ADNI standard MRI T1 sequence contains [N3 correction](http://adni.loni.usc.edu/methods/mri-analysis/mri-pre-processing/).
 Note that we ignore the N3 and N4 difference here.

-The brain extraction process, first, the MNI-152 template brain mask register to all the ADNI MRI data with affine and non-linear spatial transformation(FMM), and then get the brain with the matching brain mask registered.
+The brain mask of MNI-152 template register to all the ADNI MRI data with affine and non-linear spatial transformation(FMM), and then get the brain with the matching brain mask registered.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)

 ## <a id="toc2.2">2.2 Grey Matter Segmentation</a>
-After the brain extraction stage, the GM segmentation stage get all the ADNI subjects GM tissues data in native space, which is the start point of following GM registration process.
+After the brain extraction stage, the GM segmentation stage get all the ADNI subjects GM tissues data in native space, which is the start point of following GM registration processes.

 We use [`FAST`](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FAST) of FSL package as the GM segmentation tool.